shakacode/react_on_rails/docs/additional-reading/turbolinks.md

 * If you're using multiple Webpack bundles, be sure to ensure that there are no name conflicts between JS objects or redux store paths.

 ### Install Checklist
-1. Include turbolinks via npm as shown in the [react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/blob/8a6c8aa2e3b7ae5b08b0a9744fb3a63a2fe0f002/client/webpack.client.base.config.js#L22) or include the gem "turbolinks".
+1. Include turbolinks via yarn as shown in the [react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/blob/8a6c8aa2e3b7ae5b08b0a9744fb3a63a2fe0f002/client/webpack.client.base.config.js#L22) or include the gem "turbolinks".
 1. Included the proper "track" tags when you include the javascript and stylesheet:
   ```erb
     <%= stylesheet_link_tag 'application', media: 'all', 'data-turbolinks-track' => 'reload' %>